pkolaczk/pkolaczk.github.io/_posts/2020-08-24-disk-parallelism.md

 }
 </script>

+While working on [fclones](https://github.com/pkolaczk/fclones) duplicate file finder, I've put a lot of effort into making it as fast as possible by leveraging capabilities of modern hardware.
+That's why I designed my program in a way that all data processing stages can be easily parallelized.
+The newest version at the moment of writing this post (0.7.0) allows to set thread pools for random I/O and sequential I/O separately, and can adapt the settings to different types of storage devices.

+In this blog post I'm presenting the results of a few experiments I've made separately on SSD and HDD.
+All the experiments were perfomed on either a Dell Precision 5520 laptop with a 4-core Xeon and a 512 NVMe SSD, from 2016, running Ubuntu Linux 20.04, or an older Dell M4600 with a 7200 RPM Toshiba HDD running Mint Linux 19.03.

 # SSD – Metadata and Random Reads

-When I started working on [fclones](https://github.com/pkolaczk/fclones) duplicate file finder, I wanted to make it as fast as possible by leveraging capabilities of modern hardware.
-I've got a pretty solid Dell Precision 5520 laptop with a 4-core Xeon and a 512 NVMe SSD, from 2016, running Ubuntu 20.04.
-Quite likely I could get a faster machine today, but anyways it should be probably modern enough to draw a few useful conclusions about I/O performance on SSD.

 The most time-consuming part of the job is actually reading the data from disk into memory in order to compute hashes.
 The number of files is typically large (thousands or even millions) and the problem of computing their hashes is embarrassingly parallel.
-Scheduling work on multiple threads seemed like the right move.
+The first thing my duplicate finder does is scanning directory tree and fetching file metadata like file lenghts and inode identifiers.
-Before writing the whole code, I did a few quick checks with scanning directory tree and fetching file metadata, and, as expected, the performance gains from multithreading were huge, which is illustrated in Fig. 1.
+This process issues a lot of random I/O requests.
+As expected, the performance gains from multithreading were huge, which is illustrated in Fig.&nbsp;1.

 <div class="figure">
     <div style="height:12.5em"><canvas id="scanPerfSsd"></canvas></div>